Golf tips and expert instruction, golf club reviews and the latest golf equipment.

 Reduced chance of injury

 It comes as no surprise that all this massively reduces the likelihood of picking up an injury in the first place.
 In fact, elite athletes using Kymira products for training and recovery have reported an 80 per cent reduction in injuries when compared to previously worn training kits.

-One of the reasons for this is that the infrared technology contained within allows athletes to achieve the same work output with less effort, meaning there isn’t the need to put as much strain on the body when practising.
-With cells that are working far more efficiently, a golfer will be able to take to the course, driving range or gym safe in the knowledge that they aren’t going to do themselves any harm.
+The infrared technology allows athletes to achieve the same work output with less effort, meaning there isn’t the need to put as much strain on the body when practising.
+With cells that are working far more efficiently, a golfer will be able to take to the course, driving range or gym, safe in the knowledge that they aren’t going to do themselves any harm.

-For far more in the way of information and science behind these garments, head to the Kymira Golf website and take advantage of the 20 per cent off introductory offer.
+For far more in the way of information and science behind these garments, head to the Kymira Golf website and take advantage of the 10 per cent off introductory offer using the code GM10.

 The 28-year-old has admitted defeat in his attempt to return from wrist surgery at Southern Hills

 Which Players Have Won A Golf Grand Slam?